petzval/btferret/README.md

 ```

-## 3-5 Node client-server connection
+## 3-6 Pi-Pi client-server connection

-Two Pis connected as a client/server pair.
+Two Mesh Pis connected as a client/server pair.
 There must be two Pis
 listed as MESH type in devices.txt.
+The connection can be NODE (LE) or CLASSIC.
+The NODE type connects quickly but has slow transfer speeds (2000 bytes/s),
+while the CLASSIC type has a more convoluted connection procedure, but much
+faster speeds (50,000 bytes/s).

 ```